Kherson: Early Ukrainian and Soviet rule

 In March 1919, the Green Army of local warlord Otaman Nykyfor Hryhoriv ousted the French and Greek garrison and precipitated the Allied evacuation from Odesa.
 In July, the Bolsheviks defeated Hryhoriv who had called upon the Ukrainian people to rise against the "Communist impostors" and their "Jewish commissars", and had perpetrated pogroms, including in the Kherson region.
 Kherson itself was occupied by the counter-revolutionary Whites before finally falling to the Bolshevik Red Army in February 1920.
-In 1922 the city and region was formally incorporated into the Ukrainian SSR a constituent republic of the Soviet Union.
+Afterwards it was administratively part of the Mykolaiv Governorate of Ukraine.
+On 30 December 1922, as part of what was now the constituent Ukrainian Soviet Socialist Republic, the city and region were incorporated within the newly-declared Soviet Union.

 The population was radically reduced from 75,000 to 41,000 by the famine of 1921–1923, but then rose steadily, reaching 97,200 in 1939.

-World War II and post-War period
+World War II

 In 1940, the city was one of the sites of executions of Polish officers and intelligentsia committed by the Soviets as part of the Katyn massacre.